Greenville, SC, area dentist discusses the safe removal of silver mercury fillings (amalgams)

 When silver amalgam fillings first came out in the 1800s, they were considered a great advancement in dentistry.
 For well over a hundred years, they remained the material of choice for fillings.
 However, advancements in technology along with research have found that there are safer, more biocompatible options for restoring decayed teeth.

 In the traditional removal of fillings, the dentist simply drills it out, creating heat and particle debris.
 To remove an amalgam filling safely, it must be done in chunks with proper suction and ventilation to reduce the risk of particles in the air.
-We use a combination of physical protection, filtration, suction, and proper disposal to ensure that the patients, staff, and environment are not harmfully exposed.
+We use a combination of physical protection, filtration, suction, and proper disposal to ensure that the guests, staff, and environment are not harmfully exposed.

-After the mercury filling has been removed, it will be replaced with a safe, biocompatible alternative.
+After the silver mercury filling (amalgam) has been removed, it will be replaced with a safe, biocompatible alternative.
 In many cases, we can simply place a composite resin filling.
 However, in some cases, a porcelain crown may be needed for the tooth.

 For more information on the proper practices for safe removal of silver mercury fillings (amalgams) in the Greenville, SC area, call Palmer Distinctive Dentistry.